Ronenii/DevOps-Task/README.md

 ```

 Do keep in mind that whatever tags you have given in step 3.2 when running the container shall remain when you start the container at this point.

+### 3.5 Testing

+#### 3.5.1 Check if the container is running

+Use ```diff
+docker ps``` to view all containers that are currently running.
+Please make sure that your container is listed and running.

+#### 3.5.2 Check if the server is up

+If the container is up and running, you can try and GET [http://localhost:3000/].

+You should receive a Hello World! html file as a response.

 ## 4. Usage